Share access without revealing your password.

 By default, the recipient cannot see the shared password.
 It is hidden from him in the MYKI app and is also hidden from him in the MYKI extension.
 But the recipient can still use the MYKI app to approve a login request on his computer in order to login to the shared account.
 But due to the nature of how passwords work in general, the MYKI extension must inject the password into the page which means that a tech savvy user can still try to interrupt the JS execution of the page and inspect the code in order to look for the password.
-We are currently working on a way that allows you to share access to an account without sharing the password.
-This message will be updated as soon as the feature goes live.

 Can I stop sharing access with someone?

 You can revoke access to a shared account at any point in time.
 This will delete the password from the user's MYKI app in real time (or as soon as it connects to the internet) and log him out of the account on any paired browser extension that the user used to login to your shared account.